1902 eruption of Santa María: Aftermath

 President Manuel Estrada Cabrera attempted to downplay the impact of the eruption.
-The eruption occurred hours before the Fiestas Minervalias, a propaganda fair, was supposed to begin.
-The 26 October issue of Diario de Centro América was heavily focused on the festival while it made no mention of the eruption.
-No issues were published on 27 and 28 October due to the festival.
-The first story about the eruption was only published on 3 November.
+As the eruption occurred just before Fiestas Minervalias, a propaganda fair, commenced, the 26 October issue of Diario de Centro América heavily focused on the fair instead.
+No issues were published on 27 and 28 October due to the festival, and the first report about the eruption was published on 3 November.
 There were no official actions in attempting to calculate the number of fatalities and aid only reached the affected departments in December.

 While the eruption continued, the regional authorities of Quetzaltenango became responsible for handling the crisis, as attention of the national government was focused on Fiestas Minervalias.
-In an attempt to suppress the impact of the eruption, citizens were informed the eruption occurred in Mexico.
-Furthermore, the official government informed Quetzaltenango authorities that no funds were available for recovery, as were absorbed by the response missions following the April earthquake.
-Quetzaltenango regional authorities announced that the West zone agricultural harvest was destroyed, and forecasted a famine due to food shortages.
-The deaths of cattle also led to a meat shortage.
-They were allowed by the central government to import flour free of taxes for the next few months.
+In an attempt to suppress the impact of the eruption, citizens were told that the eruption occurred in Mexico.
+Furthermore, the official government informed Quetzaltenango authorities that no funds were available for recovery, as were absorbed by the response efforts following the April earthquake.
+Quetzaltenango authorities announced that the West zone agricultural harvest was destroyed, and forecasted a famine due to food shortages.
+The large cattle deaths also led to a meat shortage.
+The central government allowed Quetzaltenango authorities to import flour tax free for several months.
+Water supply and electricity disruptions were also reported; these services were only fully restored several months later.

-On top of food shortages, the lack of water and power supply due to ash added to the turmoil of residents.
-It took several months for these services to be fully functional.
 Residents began to clear ash from their roofs to prevent further cave-ins.
 On 12 November, President Cabrera established the General Supply of Aid for Agriculture to support struggling farmers and the agricultural industry.
 In late November, Quetzaltenango officials allocated 15,000 pesos for cleaning works another 5,000 to repair its aqueducts.